 Originally from the United States, the Maine Coon is the image of this country, imposing!
-One of these representatives also holds a place in the Guinness Book of Records with its 1.20 meter long, tail included.
-More generally, a Maine Coon is more like 1 meter tall for 4 to 9 kg, which is still impressive!
+One of these representatives also holds a place in the Guinness Book of Records with his 47 inches long tail.
+A Maine Coon is more like 40 inches tall for 9 to20 lbs, which are still impressive!

 Like the Savannah, the Maine Coon is distinguished by its attraction to water.
 Calm and playful, it is an excellent companion for children.

 3- The Norwegian Forest Cat

 Descended from the wild cats of the Norwegian forests, its ancestors were domesticated by the Vikings.
 As a result, he is today one of the favorite breeds of the world.
 These bigger cat breeds can measure up to 15 inches, weigh between 9 and 17 lb, and remain outstanding hunters.